My Vintage Webster-Chicago Audio Wire Recorder

 Old electronic circuits tend to die after so many decades.
 The old capacitors dry out.
 The coating on wires becomes brittle and falls off, exposing the wires until shorts develop and kill the whole thing.

-But I am lucky to have my Webster still functioning.
-One reason is probably that I took care of the way I stored it.
+I'm glad I digitized all the wire recordings my father made in order to preserve them.
+Since I made this video, my Webster developed an AC hum due to old age.
+It's amazing it lasted this long, probably due to the way I stored it.
 I made sure I didn’t leave it in the damp basement or in the cold attic.
-I kept it where the temperature and humidity were controlled.
+I always kept it where the temperature and humidity were controlled.

-Another thing that I am sure helped was that I powered it up every once in a while, even if 10 years passed between plugging it in and playing it for a while.
+Another thing that I'm sure had helped preserve its functioning was that I plugged it in and let it play every once in a while.
 That helped.
-It keeps the electronics from drying out.
-It helps the capacitors continue to function.
+It keeps the electronic components from drying out.

-When you plug in an old electronic device after decades it is possible that you have a capacitor explode.
+When you plug in an old electronic device after decades it is possible that a capacitor can explode.
 I guess I had powered it up often enough to avoid this.
 Today all our electronic gadgets are solid state.
-We don’t even use that term any more.
 It’s all IC’s now, Integrated Circuits.

 It’s nice to preserve these technological treasures so we can continue to experience the nostalgia and enjoy the memories of family recordings from the days before our present recording methods.